nj-apps/sb4c/README.md

-# odb
+# sb4c
-odb (Online Data Buffering) is a micro-clusters based buffer for online data clustering or classification.
+Streaming Buffer For Clustering is a micro-clusters based buffer for online data clustering or classification.

 Example of odb usages :
 * standalone classifier for static or online metrics